authlib/example-oauth2-server/README.md

 - Resource Owner Password Credentials Grant

 And Refresh Token is implemented as a Grant in Authlib.
-You don't have to do any thing on Implicit and Client Credentials grants, but there are missing methods to be implemented in other grants, checkout the source code in `website/oauth2.py`.
+You don't have to do anything on Implicit and Client Credentials grants, but there are missing methods to be implemented in other grants.
+Check out the source code in `website/oauth2.py`.